c272/site/content/blog/language/Year-in-Review-2024.md

 </style>

-This year has been one unlike any other in many ways, which has been reflected quite evidently in my Japanese immersion.
+This year has been one unlike any other in many ways, which has reflected quite heavily in my Japanese immersion.
 Following my decision last year to take the plunge and move to Japan, along with a career switch to the game industry (if you can call anything I was doing prior a career), I finally managed to move this year and have begun living and working here full-time.
 With all the chaos of moving countries and getting set up in a new job, I've tried my best to keep my Japanese immersion consistent and at a decent pace in line with prior years, however as I think you'll see in the stats my content consumption has leaned heavily in one single direction - books.

 So in this post, I'd like to take the opportunity to look back at the year and reflect on the various bits of content I've consumed, as well as perform a short analysis on how I feel I did for the year and what I want to adjust moving forward.
 As usual, however, we'll start with a short summary.